terraframe/geoprism-registry/README.md

+## About This Project

-## About
+## About The Common Geospatial Registry
-The Geospatial Registry encompasses a collaborative framework for defining, accessing, and maintaining master listst of locations across countries and disease health programs.
+The Common Geospatial Registry encompasses a collaborative framework for defining, accessing, and maintaining master lists of locations.
+This is needed to create a single source of truth for curated locations for use in an operational and reporting context.

 The Geospatial Registry will focus on the following high level functionality:
 * Defining and enforcing a specification for locations in the Geospatial Registry system.